 My cigar stories are less literate, more mundane, and in line with the strange company I keep.
 A friend forced me to smoke my first real one at his Eagle Scout project site on a sultry summer night.
-I smoked a third, hated it.
+I smoked a third of it and hated it.
 He called me a pussy, and he was right.
 I got my revenge a few years later when he lit a cigar, drunk, and placed it into his mouth burning-end first.
 Ever heard a cat yowl, really yowl?

 I got into the cigar smoking game in search of sharp one liners, cool smoke rings and an emulation of the men I so wanted to be.
 Things have changed.
 Of course I still daydream myself a modern-day Twain as I waft clouds of silvery smoke and attempt to memorize aphorisms.
 Yet now I actually pay attention to the cigar more than the precedence behind the act.
-That a simple stick of rolled tobacco leaf can hold its own against the mythical class of men who’ve smoked it is an impressive feat.
+That a simple stick of rolled tobacco leaf can hold its own against the mythical class of men is an impressive feat.
 In fact, if not a single great man had smoked a cigar, if it wasn’t considered cool or masculine or related to literature, politics or the arts in any way, a cigar would still be wholly magnificent.
 Let’s explore one, off the pedestal.

 I have made it a rule never to smoke more than one cigar at a time. – Mark Twain